 Classroom Example: The Strategy Toolbox

-Create a physical toolbox (a shoe box or tray) for each table group containing laminated strategy cards, mini whiteboards, number lines, vocabulary mats, and worked examples.
-When a learner identifies a difficulty through their traffic light counters, they physically go to the toolbox, select the resource they think will help, and use it.
-The teacher observes which strategies learners select, providing direct insight into their metacognitive regulation choices.
+Create a physical toolbox, such as a shoe box or tray, for each table group.
+Include laminated strategy cards, mini whiteboards, number lines, vocabulary mats, and worked examples.
+When a learner spots a difficulty with their traffic light counters, they go to the toolbox, choose the resource they think will help, and use it.
+The teacher watches which strategies learners choose, giving direct insight into their metacognitive regulation choices.

 Tactile Metacognition for Learners with SEND

-Learners with autism spectrum conditions often process information through systematic, rule-based physical routines more effectively than through open-ended verbal reflection.
-A physical sorting system with clear categories and concrete rules (this card goes here if you scored above 7, there if below) provides the structure these learners need to engage in self-assessment.
+Learners with autism spectrum conditions often process information well through systematic physical routines with clear rules.
+These routines may work better than open-ended verbal reflection.
+A physical sorting system can give clear categories and concrete rules, such as this card goes here if you scored above 7, there if below.
+This provides the structure these learners need to engage in self-assessment.

 Classroom Example: The SEND Reflection Board